To Test and Tune Your Room Acoustics

 2. Calibrate REW to your DAW sound card: There's a procedure in the REW manual for doing this: In REW, go to "help" --> "show help", click on the magnifying glass icon, and type in "Calibrating the Soundcard".
 Follow those instructions to generate a calibration file.
 Make sure you always use that calibration file, and that it is included in your MDAT file when you upload it.

-(Be careful here: Some people who should no better might try to tell you that you can skip this step: that it is not necessary.
+(Be careful here: Some people who should know better might try to tell you that you can skip this step: that it is not necessary.
 Wrong!
 While it is true that the vast majority of modern sound-cards do not actually need this calibration file, since their response is almost always very flat, that does NOT mean that you can skip this.
 It is still important to do the procedure, because it will highlight any errors you might have in your setup.
 If the result is NOT flat, or very close to flat, then that indicates that you did something wrong.

 When you are done with that, disconnect the loopback and connect your two main speakers to the output channels, and connect your measurement mic to the input channel.